I want to add an assembly to your website. Is this possible?

 Assemblies at my/my child’s school are being used for religious collective worship – is this legal?

-However, many state schools with no religious character ignore the law entirely, which is unenforced and not inspected by Ofsted.
+However, many state schools with no religious character ignore the law entirely, which is unenforced and not inspected by Ofsted in England.
 And many that comply with it have chosen to apply to their local authority or the Secretary of State for Education (see note) for a ‘determination’ to change the character of their worship for some or all of their pupils from Christian to something else.
 This must still be worship-based and therefore cannot be non-religious, but can be changed to spiritual, or multi-faith.

 In Scotland, there are no legal requirements for schools to hold daily acts of collective worship.
 The Education (Scotland) Act 1980 sets out that in all state-funded schools, the practice of ‘religious observance’ should occur at least six times a year, unless a resolution to discontinue this has been passed by the local education authority and approved by the electors in that local authority area.